belle2/basf2/vtx/data/README.md

 # Available geometries for VTX

-Currently, the recommended ones are:
+Currently the following geometries are available:

+- VTX-CMOS-5layer-staggered-L3mod
+- VTX-CMOS-6layer-staggered-L3mod
+- VTX-CMOS-6layer-staggered-L3mod-2xL12
+- VTX-CMOS-6layer-staggered-L3mod-3xL12
-- VTX-CMOS5-staggered-L3mod.xml
+- VTX-CMOS-6layer-staggered-L3mod-3xL12-1_5xL3456
-- VTX-CMOS6-staggered-L3mod.xml
+- VTX-CMOS-6layer-staggered-L3mod-3xL12-2xL3456

-These contain the latest dimensions of the sensor, individual sensors are implemented with proper gap between them and the oVTX layers are in staggered structure.
+These contain the latest dimensions of the sensor, individual sensors are implemented with proper gap between them and the layers 4 to 6 have a staggered structure.

-Modifications being explored:
-- VTX-CMOS6-staggered-L3mod-2xL12.xml
-- VTX-CMOS6-staggered-L3mod-3xL12.xml
-These are modified version of the recommended geometries. nxL12 represents that the material budget of the the Layers 1 and 2 is modified to be 0.n% X0 instead of the standard 0.1% X0.
+Here, L3mod represents layer 3 placed at 69 mm radius instead of 39 mm. nxL12 represents that the material budgets of the the Layers 1 and 2 are modified to be n times their standard 0.1% X0. nxL3456 represents that the material budgets of the the Layers 3 to 6 are modified to be n times their standard 0.4% X0.

+The *VTX-CMOS-6layer-staggered-L3mod-3xL12-2xL3456* is considered as the current baseline geometry.

-Old and depriciated geometries:
+Old and deprecated geometries:
-- VTX-CMOS5.xml
+- VTX-CMOS-5layer
-- VTX-CMOS5-L3mod.xml
+- VTX-CMOS-5layer-L3mod
 These were used for the results shown in CDR, but not considered realistic anymore.

 Not fully validated: